kubevirt/user-guide/docs/operations/memory_dump.md

 [feature gates](./activating_feature_gates.md#how-to-activate-a-feature-gate)
 field in the KubeVirt CR must be expanded by adding the `HotplugVolumes` to it.

+## Virtctl support

-### A PVC to hold the memory dump output
+### Get memory dump

+Now lets assume we have a running VM and the name of the VM is 'my-vm'.
+We can either dump to an existing pvc, or request one to be created.

+#### Existing PVC
-Currently in order to get the memory dump output a pre-existing PVC is required.
-The size of the PVC must be big enough to hold the memory dump (The VM memory size + 100Mi overhead).
+The size of the PVC must be big enough to hold the memory dump (The VM memory size + 100Mi overhead multiplied with the filesystem overhead), also the PVC must have a `FileSystem` volume mode.

 Example for such PVC: